 This UTM tells us that the website visit came from a paid ads campaign (CPC) in Google, which is part of our May sales campaign with 50% off for some products.
 We also know it came from our first text ad, which was promoting a “summer dress”.

-5. Open your Visitor Analytics dashboard and go to Statistics – URL Campaigns for a breakdown of the visitors who reached your site through one of your strategic campaigns.
+5. Open your dashboard and go to Statistics – URL Campaigns for a breakdown of the visitors who reached your site through one of your strategic campaigns.
 See which sources, mediums and terms brought you the most traffic.

-6. Compare results for several campaigns, medium, content and terms in order to understand which link performed better.
+6. Compare results for several campaigns, medium, content and terms in order to understand which link performed best.
 Adjust your campaigns or create new ones to improve performance.
 For example, if you notice 3x more visits from utm_content=cta_button_blue than from utm_content=cta_button_green, it may be a good idea to make all of your CTA buttons blue.

-If you find it difficult to manually generate a URL with added UTM parameters, feel free to use the Visitor Analytics UTM Campaign URL builder tool.
+If you find it difficult to manually generate a URL with added UTM parameters, feel free to use the UTM Campaign URL builder tool.
 Just insert your data and the URL will be generated automatically.
 You can just copy and paste it.